MicrosoftDocs/azure-dev-docs/articles/java/eclipse-microprofile/deploy-microprofile-quarkus-java-app-with-maven-plugin.md

 1. You should see the following message displayed: **Hello World** or **hello**.

-## Configure Maven Plugin for Azure App Service
+## Configure the Maven plugin for Azure App Service

 In this section, you configure the Quarkus project **pom.xml** file so that Maven can deploy the app to Azure App Service on Linux.